SecurityInnovation/PGPy/docs/source/progress.rst

     :text: The protocol is specified in `Marc Horowitz's thesis paper`_, and an expired RFC draft by David Shaw, `draft-shaw-openpgp-hkp-00`_.

     :HKP:
+        - Discovery, False, Round robin DNS and SRV lookups (section 7.
+Locating a HKP Keyserver)
-        - HKP, False, Look up and retrieve keys from key server
+        - Index,     False, Look up keys on key server, with multiple possible matches (section 3.1.2.2.
+The "index" Operation)
+        - Get,       False, Retrieve keys from key server, single fingerprint fetch (section 3.1.2.1.
+The "get" operation)
-        - HKP, False, Send keys to key server
+        - Post,      False, Send keys to key server (section 4.
+Submitting Keys To A Keyserver)

 .. progress:: EdDSA for OpenPGP
     :text: Use of Ed25519 with ECDSA and ECDH in OpenPGP is currently specified in an in-progress RFC draft by Werner Koch, `draft-koch-eddsa-for-openpgp`_.